 The revenue bonds are typically issued in the increment of $5,000 and these bonds usually mature in 20 to 30 years.
 In some cases, the revenue bonds of a project are issued in a staggered manner such that all the bonds don’t mature at the same time and such bonds are popularly known as serial bonds.

 The proceeds from the revenue bonds are primarily used by government agencies to sponsor infrastructure projects.
 Some of the most common examples of these projects include the construction of bridges, highways, airports, sewer facilities, etc.

-Some of the major advantages of revenue bonds are as follows:
+Some of the major advantages of revenue bond are as follows:

 - The interest earned on these bonds is usually tax-exempted, which makes them attractive for the investors in the highest income tax bracket.